WHAT TO EXPECT

 After deploying your swXtchBridge, a user can execute commands to stop, start, and restart their instance.
 They can execute these commands in the command window of their swXtchBridge.

-First you must find the docker name or id.
+First, you must find the Docker name or ID.

-ubuntu@ip-172-41-128-232:~$ docker ps
+$ docker ps

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES